iluhinoBruho/weather-app/README.md

 Detalied weather in any city

-Due to having no global service to run the up you should:
+Due to having no global service to run the app you should:

 0.open your terminal/cmd